codenebula541/Deep_Learning_DA6401_A3_RNN/README.md

 - Font support for Devanagari in visualizations
 - Automated hyperparameter search with Weights & Biases (W&B)
 - Word-level accuracy computation
+- all the prediction made by vanilla RNN and attention based model is attcahed at hi.test.pred _attention.tsv and hi.test.pred_vanilla_rnn.tsv

 ---